 Support & Resources

-- At high risk of developing influenza-related complications
+- adults and pediatric patients 12 years of age and older who are at high risk of developing influenza-related complications

-- Post-exposure prophylaxis (PEP) of influenza in patients 12 years of age and older following contact with an individual who has influenza
+- Post-exposure prophylaxis (PEP) of influenza in patients 5 years of age and older following contact with an individual who has influenza.

 Limitations of Use